curl/curl/docs/cmdline-opts/etag-compare.md

 # `--etag-compare`

-This option makes a conditional HTTP request for the specific ETag read from the given file by sending a custom If-None-Match header using the stored ETag.
+Make a conditional HTTP request for the specific ETag read from the given file by sending a custom If-None-Match header using the stored ETag.

 For correct results, make sure that the specified file contains only a single line with the desired ETag.
 An empty file is parsed as an empty